YCoeusZ/OAM6GH5slDAHadnQ/README.md

 ## Python Packages

-* numpy, pandas (for data manipulation and calculation)
+* numpy, pandas (for data engineering and calculation)
 * sklearn (for model and pipeline construction)
 * scipy (for evaluation and hypothesis testing)
 * joblib (for parallel computing)